arrrgi/aura-theme/src/ports/vivid/templates/README.md

 <br>

-> **A note on using Vivid's internal themes**
+> A note on using **Vivid's** internal themes
 >
-> Vivid comes with a set of built-in themes that you can use without needing to download any additional files.
-Native support within Vivid for the Aura theme may be added in the future, pending approval and an updated build by the Vivid maintainer.
+> **Vivid** comes with a set of built-in themes that you can use without needing to download any additional files.
+Native support within **Vivid** for the {{ displayName }} may be added in the future, pending PR approval and an updated build by the Vivid maintainer.

 {{{ done }}}